Skip to main content

 • Degraded user experience on Android devices

-• Uneven clamping force (could cause discomfort)
+• Uneven clamping force

 • Included Smart case is useless